JeremyCade/jeremycade.github.io/curriculum_vitae.md

 ### B. Information Technology, Griffith University, QLD, Australia

 3 year degree completed in 2 years, while working full time.
 Majoring in Computers and Intelligent Systems, covering Artificial Intelligence, Multi-agent Systems, Machine Learning and Constraint Satisfaction Techniques.

 ### M. Information Technology, Griffith University, QLD, Australia

 Degree completed while working full time.
 Majoring in Software Development.

 **Research topics included:**

 - Software Quality and Software Engineering Practices in relation to Cloud Computing
 - Formal Verification of Finite State Machines (used within robotics, and safety critical systems)

 ## Work

-#### Current, Senior Software Engineer, Lüp
+#### 2016 - Current, Senior Software Engineer, Lüp

 Lüp provides full-service technology solutions for the Events industry throughout Australia and New Zealand.

-- Team Lead for a distributed multi-cultural, multiple platform team.
+- Team Lead for a distributed multi-cultural, multiple platform engineering team.
 - Ownership of all technology infrastructure including onsite networking and 1000+ iOS devices.
-- Ownership of the full technology software stack
+- Ownership of the full technology stack

 #### 2015 - 2016, Senior Software Architect, SSW

 SSW is a Microsoft Gold Partner in Application Development, Application Lifecycle Management, Collaboration and Content, Digital Advertising and Management and Visualization.

+- Consulting and Applicaiton development in a wide range of Corporate, and Government environments.

 #### 2003 - 2015, Software Engineer, AussieWeb Pty Ltd

 AussieWeb Pty Ltd is a technology company that specializes in developing digital marketing strategies for small-medium enterprises in Australia.
 AussieWeb Pty Ltd is one of only 16 Google AdWords partners in Australia.

 - Management of server and web infrastructure
 - Integration of AussieWeb Ad Management and CRM systems with Google AdWords, Bing Ads and Yahoo Ads API's.